lcdumort/params_runscript_examples/.ipynb_checkpoints/README-checkpoint.md

 # ParAMS runscript examples
 This repository contains a few simple, documented run-scripts to use plams and ParAMS.
 These are aimed to be used on computers on the IFP-network (i.e. that can access the IFP-licenses and cluster).
+All the command and examples are run under linux, although they should be fairly similar on Windows.

 ## Software
 ### Installation